vivekmakvana/Github-Action/README.md

 ### 3. GitHub Actions Workflow (.github/workflows/docker-build-deploy.yml)

-This file defines the CI/CD pipeline that automatically builds, tests, and deploys the application.
+This file defines the CI/CD pipeline that automatically builds, tests, deploys the application, and sends Slack notifications.

 ```yaml
 name: Build and Deploy to Docker Hub and Kubernetes